ch-stark/argocdpoliciesblog/blog.md

    See some of the Policies being synced onto the Hub-Cluster using ArgoCD-Applications in the `Governance-View`.
    ![Governance-View](images/policies_from_argo.png)

-## Fixing the issues that ArgoCD gets out of sync
+## Fixing the issues that ArgoCD gets out of sync and monitoring the solution

    A nice example how ArgoCD can be configured to optimize the interaction with RHACM-policies has been the following.
 It
    turned out that as the RHACM-Policy-Controller is copying Policies into a namespace (representing a managed cluster)